-As shown in Chart 1, Oklahoma’s state and local tax burden (tax collections divided by personal income) was the 6th lowest in the nation for FY 2013 at 8.4 percent—or 18 percent below the national average of 10.3 percent.
+As shown in Chart 1, Oklahoma’s state and local tax burden (tax collections divided by private sector personal income) was the sixth lowest in the nation for FY 2015 at 11.5 percent—or -20 percent below the national average of 14.4 percent.

 From 2004 through 2009, Oklahoma’s personal income tax—the amount the state penalizes citizens and job creators for the right to earn a living—was lowered more than 20 percent.
 Over this period of time, the top marginal rate dropped, in a series of four reductions, from 7.00 percent to 5.50 percent.

 With each drop in the rate, many individuals and organizations in favor of higher government spending worked against the income tax cuts.
 They claimed income tax cuts would result in less revenue for state government programs.
 Even the Oklahoma Tax Commission estimated, with each new income tax cut, that the state would see a loss in revenue.

 What actually transpired was that Oklahoma saw an increase, both in economic activity and tax revenues, with each of the income tax cuts implemented between 2004 and 2009.

 As of January 1, 2017, Oklahoma’s top individual income tax rate is 5 percent.

 However, mitigating the good news of lower property and individual income taxes has been a growing sales tax burden.
 Between FY 1950 and FY 2015, Oklahoma’s sales tax burden has grown by a whopping 106 percent to 3.8 percent from 1.9 percent and is the 18th highest in the country.